sqoshi/ynvest-tube-server/README.md

 Server is bind to local `http://127.0.0.1:8000/`

 ## Periodic Tasks

 Redis used as a machine handling calls for periodic tasks.
+Task scheduler may be configured with django-admin `localhost:8080/admin` interface.

 ### Auctions closer ( 1call / 1s)

 When auction expires, set auction to `inactive`

 1. If no one participated in auction, then just change auction state.
 2. Else add new rent to `rents` table with user as `last_bidder`, reduce user cash by `last_bid_value`, set video to `rented`.

 ### Auctions generator ( 1call / 1800s)

 Generate random auction if there is less than 10 active auctions.

 - random not rented video
 - random starting price
 - rental expiration date= now() + random(8 days

 ### Video updater (1call / 30s) ( max )

 Update views, likes and dislikes of each video in database.

 ## Rents settler ( 1call / 1s )

 Payoff users salaries at the end of renting.

 - gets rentals with expired date and calculate video diffs.